Carlotta Aoun is a Venezuelan-born / French-embraced artist, a disillusioned physicist and a keen observer of digital mutations.-

 Following her Fundamental Physics degree at the UPMC in Paris, she graduated from the MFA Design and Technology at Parsons – The New School.

-alt: a cybernetic altar
+Title: A cybernetic altar

 In an era of consumerism and obsolescence, our desires are satisfied by the possession of the newest tech. alt is an altar to the worship of technology, a cybernetic altar to which the compulsive use of Internet and technological devices are offered.